Decentralized-Systems/decentralized-systems.github.io/getting-started.md

     * make sure to have [node.js][nodejs] installed

 ## Kialo Debate 📢
+Read and join our
+[Kialo.com debate][Kialo-Debate]
-To discuss arguments about different distributed ledger technologies, join our [Kialo.com debate][Kialo-Debate].
+where we discuss arguments for and against different distributed ledger technologies.

 ## Karma App ⭕️
 We started developing our own toy project, a Karma App with the goal to put emphasis on good things happening.
 You can see the progress and contribute to it in our [git repository][git-repo].